SydneyOwl/WsjtxWatcher/readme_en.md

 + Android 8.0 and above

 ## How to Use

+**Note: Before using the software, if your phone has battery saver mode enabled, please make sure to disable it.
+Otherwise, it may cause frequent disconnections!**

 1. Click the menu in the upper-right corner and select the settings page.
 Enter your callsign and Maidenhead locator coordinates on the settings page, and adjust other settings as needed.
 Note the IP address and port number displayed